 Report any use of live bait fish to Oregon State Police at 541-440-3334.

 The Joe Merchep Umpqua River Foundation is offering a reward for anyone providing information leading to the arrest and conviction of a person who unlawfully places or plants or causes to be placed or planted any live fish in Diamond Lake.
 Contact Oregon State Police or the TIP line at 1-800-452-7888.

-ODFW monitoring plans for this summer includes creel surveys, golden shiner sampling, trout stomach contents study, benthic macroinvertebrate sampling, invasive species boat surveys, trout growth rates and trout condition factors.
+ODFW monitoring plans for this summer include creel surveys, golden shiner sampling, trout creel surveys, benthic macroinvertebrate sampling, invasive species boat surveys, trout growth rates and trout condition factors.

 With our partners, including the U.S. Forest Service, Portland State University, and MaxDepth Aquatics, monitoring for 2013 will also include zooplankton, phytoplankton, and water quality sampling.